-This Primary Care Unit Research Briefing pulls together findings from the different components of the study and summarises their implications.
+This Primary Care Unit Research Alert pulls together findings from the different components of the study and summarises their implications.
 Read this briefing as a feature in Adobe Spark

 What the research tells us + Research components + Implications and proposals + Next steps + Investigators and collaborators + Funding + References

 The research, called Optimise HFpEF, began in 2017 and used a range of methods to explore diagnosis and management in primary care and specialist services and to determine the needs, challenges and outcomes faced by community patients with HFpEF.
 The Optimise HFpEF team was a multiprofessional collaboration across the Universities of Cambridge, Oxford, Manchester and Keele.
 A full list of investigators, collaborators and funding is at the end of this briefing.